Soumyadeep-tech/portfolio/README.md

-A personal portfolio website for myself( My first project)
+A personal portfolio website for myself
+.
+The frotnend is deployed on vercel
+.
+The backend is deployed on render
+.
+Tech stack :
+.React + tailwind + html for frotnend
+.Node + express + nodemailer ( for sending direct emails )
++ chatbot ( using geminiAPI)